 In the dark, smoky forge of Clive, a young man took the equipment that marked him as an adult.

-Young Stephen, son of George, has elected to answer his clan's call and join Cedric's Army.
-For years the northernmost villages of Rainos have been overlooked, except for as an occasional source of tribute.
-Nothing has ever come from the region but mid-grade goat cheese and hand-woven baskets until now, the first time any military has recruited in the region.
-In exchange for a base on the miserable, goat-ridden cliffs, Cedric the Bull has promised the protection of his mercenary fleet.
-Suddenly the village youths had something other to look forward to than foul vats of dairy, and one by one they joined the navy.
+Young Stephen, son of George, elected to answer his clan's call and join Cedric's "New-Model" Army.
+For years the northernmost villages of Rainos had been overlooked, except for as an occasional source of tribute.
+Nothing had ever come from the region but mid-grade goat cheese and hand-woven baskets until now, the first time any military has recruited in the region.
+In exchange for a base on the miserable, rainy and goat-ridden cliffs, Cedric the Bull has promised the protection of his mercenary fleet.
+Suddenly the village youths had something other to look forward to than foul cauldrons of dairy, and one by one they took the lord's ingot.

-A new uniform arrived last afternoon, and tonight Stephen-son-of-George stands in Clive's forge, preparing to depart.
-He hefts his gun and listens to Clive once again remind him of its use.
+A new uniform had arrived in the afternoon, and that night Stephen-son-of-George stood in Clive's forge, preparing to depart.
+He hefted his crossbow* and listened to Clive once again remind him of its use.

-The walk to the coast takes the rest of the night, and Stephen arrives on the dock just as dawn breaks to find a steaming patrol ship in the harbor.
-The captain greets him.
+The walk to the coast took the rest of the night, and Stephen arrives on the dock just as dawn breaks to find a patrol ship in the harbor, its sails* flapping gently.
+The captain greeted him.

 Sorry, folks, I had some issues editting my page and a Wifi crash somehow cloned the page.
 To fill you in on the old, deleted comments, I believe that Brick Boy mentioned the technological twist of Stephen's musket (to which I replied that he qualifies for barbarianism thanks to his table manners) and that Freeling ++ liked the forge, which I also enjoyed building with its funny offsets.
 Feel free to rate it even higher this time around, everyone.